Juno Award for Group of the Year

 The Juno Award for Group of the Year has been awarded annually since 1970 in recognition of the best musical group or band in Canada.
 It is presented by the Canadian Academy of Recording Arts and Sciences (CARAS).
 The five nominees in the category are decided through a combination of sales and CARAS member voting, and the recipient is chosen from among these nominees by member voting.

 The award was previously named as Top Vocal Instrumental Group (1970–1971), Vocal Instrumental Group of the Year (1972–1973), and Best Group (1999–2002).
 In 1972 and 1973, awards were also given for Outstanding Performance of the Year – Group.

 Achievements

-With six wins, the alternative rock band Arkells is the most winningest group in the category.
+With six wins, the alternative rock band Arkells is the most winning group in the category.
 Arkells is also tied for most consecutive wins, three, with rock band Loverboy and country rock band Blue Rodeo.
 Blue Rodeo's 13 total nominations is slightly edged out by the 14 garnered by hard rock and progressive rock band Rush, including a record eight consecutive nominations from 1977 to 1984.
 The record for the most nominations without ever winning is held by April Wine, who were nominated 8 times from 1975 to 1983.

-Country and folk group The Rankin Family, winners in 1994, are the only non-rock group to ever win the award.
+Country and folk group The Rankin Family, winners in 1994, are the first non-rock group to ever win the award.
+The next were electronic dance music groups A Tribe Called Red in 2018 and Loud Luxury in 2020.
 Though several French-language groups have been nominated, none has ever won the award.

+In 2014, Tegan and Sara became the first all-female band and the first duo to win this award.